 Employee morale and employee engagement will have a defining role in how effective and successful an organisation can be.
 This means that taking the time to understand how engaged your employees currently are and what is impacting their engagement and wellbeing, is vital for businesses to retain their top talent.

 Below, we’ve outlined 8 simple ways businesses can increase morale and engagement in their workforce that any organisation can implement today.
 It doesn’t matter if you’re a family business or a multinational corporation, these simple ideas can easily make a difference.
-This is by no means an exhaustive list, so for a full breakdown of what truly motivates, engages, and keeps employees happy, make sure you get in touch with us here at Primary Colours Surveys to learn more about our approach and comprehensive engagement tools.
+This is by no means an exhaustive list, so for a full breakdown of what truly motivates, engages, and keeps employees happy, make sure you get in touch with us here at Edgecumbe to learn more about our approach and comprehensive engagement tools.

 How to Increase Employee Morale in 8 Easy Steps

 Recognising and showing gratitude and appreciation for the efforts and hard-work of employees and teams is often the simplest but most effective way to quickly boost morale and engagement.
 Don’t wait until a quarterly review before you tell someone they are doing a great job.
 Make it a regular occurrence, whenever something goes well.
 Morale will be boosted, and employees will be motivated and passionate to keep going.

 It’s simple enough, but when managers and leaders get busy, acknowledging success can often get overlooked and ignored, which can contribute to disengagement and employees feeling unconnected with the business.
 So, make sure recognition is top of the agenda.

 Regardless of the seniority of someone, everyone deserves respect and to be treated kindly.
 Sometimes behaviours that negatively impact others can go unnoticed, be ignored or left to one side, but they can be detrimental to the overall morale and atmosphere in an office or workplace even if no harm was intended.